 · Present and argue final project service design solution

 Lecture 1: Course introduction & Project themes Wednesday 13.02.

-Practical implication of a SD tool: Provotype
+A practical implication of an SD tool: Provotype

 - Hodgson, A., & Midgley, G. (2015, January).
 Bringing foresight into systems thinking: a three horizon approach.
 In Proceedings of the 58th Annual Meeting of the ISSS-2014 United States (Vol. 1, No. 1).